-Olathe Civic Theatre Association began as the Olathe Community Theatre Association with a $1,000 grant from the Olathe Parks & Recreation Department in 1973.
+Olathe Civic Theatre Association began as the Olathe Community Theatre Association with a $1,000 grant from Olathe Parks & Recreation Department in 1973 to produce live theatre by and for local community members.
 Without a permanent theatre home, OCTA produced shows at various locations throughout Olathe, including the Chester Street Shopping Center basement and Millbrooke Junior High (now the Vo-Tech school).

 In July 1977, OCTA purchased the Reformed Presbyterian Church, built in 1870, for $33,450.
-In November 1977, shortly after the first production in the newly-christened Buddy Rogers Playhouse, Arsenic and Old Lace, the Fire Marshall closed the building for code violations.
+In November 1977, shortly after the first production in the newly-christened Buddy Rogers Family Playhouse (named for silent film star and former Olathean Buddy Rogers who helped procure the building), Arsenic and Old Lace, the Fire Marshall closed the building for code violations.
 The building remained closed for three years until November 1980 when it reopened after extensive renovation.

 Disaster hit the theatre in again in 1982 when vandals set fire to the basement causing $80,000 in damage to the basement and lobby, including destruction of the original stained glass windows.
 In 1983, the theatre reopened with a refurbished lobby and basement and restored stained glass windows.